 The project resists authoritative narration.
 Drawing on historical photographs and the materiality of photographic processes, it invites viewers to encounter the memorial through proximity, attention, and participation.
 Meaning is not prescribed, but assembled—through individual passage and collective presence.

-Project MARIA is realized as a mobile memorial, taking the form of site-responsive installations and photographic works presented across institutional and public contexts.
+• The work is realized through site-responsive installations and photographic works presented across institutional and public contexts.

 National Holodomor Genocide Museum, Kyiv, 2021